Breuk-AI/wordpress-mcp/ANNOUNCEMENTS.md

 What makes me really proud is that I built this in about a month while learning to collaborate with AI as a coding partner.
 It's been an incredible learning experience!

-If you work with WordPress or are interested in AI integrations, I'd love to get your thoughts: [GitHub link]
+If you work with WordPress or are interested in AI integrations, I'd love to get your thoughts: https://github.com/Breuk-AI/wordpress-mcp

 Even if it's not your area, I'd appreciate a star on GitHub if you think it's cool - it would mean a lot for my first release!